© Roland Wirz

 © Office du Tourisme de Grandson

 A significant episode in our history, the battle of Grandson between Charles the Bold and the Swiss took place in 1476, on the shores of Lake Neuchâtel.
-Today, the battle field has been replaced by vines and verdant plains and a marked trail follows in the footsteps of the famous Bungundian Duke.
+Today, the battle field has been replaced by vines and verdant plains and a trail follows in the footsteps of the famous Bungundian Duke.

 This easy walk starts at Grandson Castle, overlooking Lake Neuchâtel, in the Yverdon-les-Bains Region.
 In 1476, the inhabitants of Grandson were besieged by Charles the Bold, the Duke of Burgundy.
-The marked trail starts at this castle, with its fascinating exhibits, and ends in the battlefield in the charming village of Concise, where the Swiss finally vanquished Charles the Bold.
+The trail starts at this castle, with its fascinating exhibits, and ends in the battlefield in the charming village of Concise, where the Swiss finally vanquished Charles the Bold.